department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/dividers.md

 ### When to consider something else

 - Avoid using dividers between short, discrete items that are in close proximity with one another.
 Divider overuse will clutter the page.
 Consider using vertical white space instead to create separation.

+### How to use Dividers

+Horizontal dividers span the width of their container.